 The Effect of Surface Modifying Additives in Fouling-Release Siloxane-Polyurethane Coatings

-Jackson Benda, Penn State University
+Jackson Benda, Dakota State University

 Marine biofouling is considered the undesirable accumulation of marine organisms ranging from microorganisms, algae, and larger animals such as barnacles and mussels on structures submerged in seawater.
 Over 4000 species of marine foulants are involved and cause problems with marine vessels such as increased fuel consumption and carbon emissions, decreased speed, and the spread of non-native species.
 Traditionally, anti-fouling (AF) paints that contain inorganic/organic biocides are used to prevent the settlement and attachment of foulants on ship’s hulls, but some paints, especially containing tri-organotin, are highly toxic and poison marine environments.
 Thus, fouling-release (FR) coatings have been developed, which are relatively non-toxic and rely on low surface energy components to allow weak adhesion of marine foulants which can be cleaned off easily.
 Prior research at NDSU has resulted in a self-stratifying, hydrophobic, siloxane-polyurethane (SiPU) coating formulation which showed comparable FR properties to commercial standards.
 To improve upon the FR properties of this SiPU system, the use of surface modifying additive amphiphiles is being explored.
 A series of amphiphiles were synthesized by hydrosilylation between polyhydromethylsiloxanes and allyl polyethylene glycol monomethyl ethers under Karstedt’s catalyst.
 These co-polymers formed comb-like structures and were analyzed using proton Nuclear Magnetic Resonance Spectroscopy and Fourier Transform Infrared Spectroscopy to confirm their structure.
 The amphiphiles were incorporated into the standard SiPU formulation at different amounts.
 Surface analysis techniques were used to observe the change in surface properties before and after water immersion.
 Laboratory biological assays using C. lytica and N. incerta (marine bacterium and diatoms) were carried out to assess the AF/FR properties.